fleetdm/fleet/handbook/digital-experience/README.md

 ### Schedule press release

 Fleet will occasionally release information to the press regarding upcoming initiatives before updating the functionality of the core product.
-This process sUse the following steps to schedule a press release:
+Use the following steps to schedule a press release:

 1. Add context for the next press release to the [e-group agenda](https://docs.google.com/document/d/13fjq3T0bZGOUah9cqHVxngckv0EB2R24A3gfl5cH7eo/edit) as a "DISCUSS:" to be reviewed by Fleet's executive team for alignment and finalization of date.
 2. Once a release date is set, at-mention our public relations firm in the [#help-public-relations-firm--mindshare-pr--brand-marketing](https://fleetdm.slack.com/archives/C04PC9H34LF) and schedule a 30m call for our CEO and to communicate the press release.